Search

 Search Tips

-This study evaluates the policy effectiveness of Japan’s university-based startup support programs—EDGE (FY2014–FY2016), EDGE-NEXT (FY2017–FY2021), and START (from FY2020 onward), implemented by the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+This study evaluates the policy effectiveness of Japan’s university-based startups (spin-offs) support programs, EDGE (FY2014–FY2016), EDGE-NEXT (FY2017–FY2021), and START- Ecosystem (FY2020-FY2025), implemented by the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
 It particularly focuses on the impact of consortium-based programs that involve a wide range of universities, including non-top or local institutions.
-The analysis adopts a two-step approach: (1) examining the adoption of support mechanisms—such as entrepreneurship education, acceleration programs, and venture capital collaboration—as intermediate outcomes, and (2) assessing the annual number of university spin-off startups as the final policy outcome.
+The analysis adopts a two-step approach: (1) assessing the annual number of university spin-offs as the final policy outcome, and (2) examining the adoption of support mechanisms, such as entrepreneurship education, Accelerator programs, and venture capital collaboration, as intermediate outcomes.

 Drawing on a panel dataset of approximately 1,050 universities and higher education institutions from FY2014 to FY2023, this study employs difference-in-differences (DiD) and fixed effects models to assess policy impacts.
-It compares outcomes between program participants and non-participants, while controlling for institutional characteristics such as student enrollment, research budgets, and patent output, to estimate the additional effects of program participation.
+It compares outcomes between program participants and non-participants, while controlling for institutional characteristics and other factors such as research budgets, patent output, and industry-academia collaborations to estimate the additional effects of program participation.

-This research underscores both the effectiveness and limitations of university consortia in promoting spin-off startups.
+This research underscores both the effectiveness and limitations of university consortia in promoting university spin-offs.
 It offers practical insights for policymakers and university leaders and aligns closely with the conference theme by providing empirical evidence on how inter-university collaboration can foster transformative and resilient policy solutions.